SUPPORTING SCHOOLS—COUNSELORS AND OTHER EDUCATORS

-Here at Silicon Valley High School we work with high school counselors like yourself, helping students catch up or jump ahead through our online courses.
-As a counselor, we know that you have many online options to suggest to your students, so here are the reasons why we’d like you to consider giving SVHS a try:
+Here at Silicon Valley High School we work with high schools, providing online curricula for blended learning programs and helping students catch up or jump ahead through our online courses.
+We know that schools have many online options to suggest to your students today, so here are the reasons why we’d like you to consider giving SVHS a try:

 - Students actually like our courses!
 Teenagers tend to prefer watching videos to reading textbooks and they find the logical step-by-step flow of our courses simple to navigate.
 You can see from the testimonials on our website that we get some great feedback from students.

 - Schools and school districts like our courses.
 They like that SVHS is accredited by the largest accrediting body in the world, AdvancED, that the courses are approved by the NCAA and University of California (a-g program).
 The schools we work with like the way our credentialed teachers grade assignments, provide feedback and support to students.
-From our base in California, SVHS has been growing at a tremendous rate, mostly through adoption by various schools and school districts.
+SVHS has been growing at a tremendous rate, mostly through adoption by various schools and school districts.

 - Counselors like our courses.
 They appreciate that they’re designed to meet the common core curriculum and are mapped to the relevant academic standards.
 Counselors and educators like the fact that their students tend to stick with our courses and counselors appreciate that they can track the students’ progress online.
 One thing that education specialists appreciate is that SVHS teachers do the grading and support their students throughout the course.